qMRLab/qMRLab/docs/source/qmrflow_mtr.rst

                 ├── sub-02_acq-MToff_MTR.nii.gz
                 └── sub-02_acq-MToff_MTR.json

-NOTE: This workflow can use a subset of the MTsat (`MTS`) data.
-You can see the folder organization for MTS in `mt_sat/USAGE` in this repository.
+.. note:: This workflow can use a subset of the MTsat (`MTS`) data.

 Optional arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~